-- Windows XP check a file extension or extensions and click OK to associate file types with Zoner Photo Studio. - Windows Vista, Windows 7 two buttons are available.
+- Windows Vista, Windows 7 two buttons are available.
 Set as default program for all supported file types makes Zoner Photo Studio the default program for every file type it can support.
-Set as default program for selected file types... displays a windows for setting Zoner Photo Studio as the default program for file types of your choice. - Windows 8 only one button is available: Set as default program for selected file types....
+Set as default program for selected file types... displays a windows for setting Zoner Photo Studio as the default program for file types of your choice. - Windows 8, Windows 10 only one button is available: Set as default program for selected file types....